Here's every way Samsung fixed the Galaxy Fold

 Originally published earlier this week and updated with more background.

-Discuss: Revamped Galaxy Fold fixes past mistakes: What's new in Samsung's foldable phone
+Discuss: Redesigned Galaxy Fold fixes past mistakes: What's different about Samsung's foldable phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.